-Please contact Jenny Tinklepaugh, communications and external affairs manager at jtinklepaugh@GoldenLEAF.org for the following:
+Please contact Communications Manager Jenny Tinklepaugh at jtinklepaugh@GoldenLEAF.org for the following:

 - To request a quote from the President, Chief Executive Officer for a release. - To invite Golden LEAF to attend a project-related event. - To request a Golden LEAF banner to hang in a funded room or for an event. - To share photos or news articles related to the funded project. - For any questions not covered by the brand standards guide.